Helios-One-HAM/The-HeliosOne-Game/README.md

 Thats a very bad thing.

-So I'm going to share an idea on what my mental model of the world is like.
+So I'm going to share an idea on what my mental model of the world is like with you.
 And How the internet fits in with Humanity and culture.
 Everything below is less cohesive and that is intentional.
 This file structure itself is meant to represent the idea I am getting at with the game.